MindSetLib/Insolver/docs/source/transformations.md

 ## Custom transformations

-Custom transformations can be created in a special module `user_transforms.py`, which must be created in your project directory (exact name also required).
+Custom transformations can be created in a particular module.
+It must be a python file, e.g., `user_transforms.py`.
+To use it in your workflow, you should pass the path to this module into `import_transforms` or `init_transforms`functions.

-In this module you can create you own transformation classes.
+In this module, you can create your transformation classes.

-The custom class must have `__call__` method, which gets the initial dataframe and returns transformed one:
+The custom class must have the `__call__` method, which gets the initial dataframe and returns transformed one:

 ```python
 # user_transforms.py